-Electrical installation requirements for hospitals, dental surgeries, clinics and other medical premises.
-Covers group 0/1/2 classification, medical IT systems, AFDD and RCD rules, and the SELV/PELV voltage modifications required by BS 7671:2018+A4:2026.
+Electrical installation requirements for hospitals, private clinics, medical and dental practices and healthcare centres.
+Covers group 0/1/2 classification, medical IT systems, the AFDD prohibition, RCD rules and the reduced SELV/PELV limits in BS 7671:2018+A4:2026.

 1,000+